sunilnagpal/EnsembleSeq/README.md

     cutadapt -g XAGRGTTYGATYMTGGCTCAG  -a AGRGTTYGATYMTGGCTCAGX -a CGGYTACCTTGTTACGACTTX -g XCGGYTACCTTGTTACGACTT -o cutted_bacteria_barcode1.fastq barcode1.fastq --untrimmed-output untrimmed_bacteria_barcode1.fq --revcomp -O 15

 This can be repeated for all barcode specific reads.
 >Note: During rebasecalling, multiple fastq files are created in each barcode specific directory.
 Ensure to concatenate them all into a single barcode specific fastq file.
 You can now assess quality of the sequences specific to bacteriome and mycobiome.
-Trim the reads to appropriate length or filter reads by their length and quality using:
+Trim the reads to appropriate length or filter reads by their length and quality using [fastqprocessor.py](https://github.com/sunilnagpal/EnsembleSeq/blob/main/accessories/fastqprocesser.py):

 ### 4. Species level taxonomic classification
 #### Once the kingdom specific sequences have been segegated into corresponding directories, next step is to perform taxonomic classification.
 This step requires [EMU](https://gitlab.com/treangenlab/emu).